Quaker oats recipes will satisfy you right through to lunch.

 Let's do it... oat flour pancakes

-There is controversy surrounding oats, and whether it can be eaten by gluten sensitive people; that's the protein found in wheat, rye and barley.
+There is controversy surrounding Quaker oats recipes, and whether it can be eaten by gluten sensitive people; that's the protein found in wheat, rye and barley.

 These grains are usually processed in the same mills, and thus the oats becomes contaminated with traces of gluten; patients suffering from coeliac disease may be extremely sensitive to even small amounts of this protein.